Sample Geometries (Declustering Objects)

 Double-click on the declustering object in the tree to edit it.

-Export the declustering weights by right-clicking on the values object in the project tree and selecting Export.
+Declustering weights will be exported along with other values; right-click on the values object () for the domained estimation in the project tree and selecting Export.

 Applying a Declustering Object